 This site is an informal guide on how to survive — and ultimately enjoy — driving in California.
 It is aimed mostly at tourists and foreigners who are traveling or moving to California; it could also be useful to out-of-state Americans driving in California.

 Firstly, remember that California’s a car culture.
 You won’t survive for long without a car in California — California was designed for cars.
-Californian urban and suburban planning usually assumes that every adult owns a car, and nearly all tourist facilities, shopping centers, workplaces, etc. are built on the assumption that everyone at least has access to a car.
-Without that access, you’ll be inconvenienced or even in danger.
-In some suburbs, streets are deliberately built without sidewalks to discourage pedestrians; in other areas just walking around outside on those suburban streets can be enough for the local police to stop and question you (as once happened to me in Los Angeles).
+Californian urban and suburban planning typically assumes that every adult has access to a car, and nearly all tourist facilities, shopping centers, workplaces, etc., are built on the assumption that almost everyone will get there by car.
+Without access to a car, you’ll be inconvenienced or even in danger.
+In some suburbs, streets are deliberately built without sidewalks to discourage pedestrians; in other areas just walking around outside on those sidewalk-less suburban streets can be enough for the local police to stop and question you (as once happened to me in Los Angeles).

-California is nearly inaccessible without a car; by European or British standards, California has almost no convenient or safe public transport.
+By European or British standards, California is nearly inaccessible without a car.
+As someone who’d lived for years in both Sydney and London without owning a car, moving here was a shock: I quickly learned that I needed a car to do almost anything I needed to do on a daily basis (get to work, go shopping, visit friends, etc.).
 If you’re a tourist taking a vacation in California, you’ll soon discover that, except for small parts of the San Francisco or Los Angeles regions, most tourist areas or naturally-beautiful places are only realistically accessible by private car or tourist bus.
 Most people who fly into California, whether for business or for vacation, will rent a car when they get here — there’s simply no cheaper or more convenient and safe way to get to and from the airport and your other destinations.
 In nearly every part of the state, it is always quicker, cheaper, more convenient, and safer to take a car than to use public transport — assuming public transport even exists where you’re going at all.
 Similarly, if you’ve just moved to California (or are thinking of doing this), you’re almost certainly going to need a car to get to work, do the shopping, and generally survive.

 Unfortunately, being a car culture, everyone drives — meaning there’s a lot of bad and dangerous driving out there.
 Respect for common sense and the law is rarer than in places where driving is considered a privilege rather than a natural right.
 Also, if you’re a tourist, things Californians take for granted — how to use the phone system here, how much and who to tip, how to order food, how to decode quintessentially American addresses such as “10511 E. 12th St.”, or how to pronounce “Nikon” the uniquely American way — can be bewildering or intimidating.